csabasidor/occupancy_tax_payers_identifier/README.md

 # WARNING 1
 The scripts were created only for scientific purposes as a proof of concept for identification of possible local occupacny tax evaders.

-# I here by condem any use of these primitive scripts for commercial or any other usage.
+# I here by condem any use of these simple scripts for commercial or any other usage.